1 Legal and enforcement framework

 - defined operating perimeters.

-In addition, Consob, the BoI and IVASS will soon publish an annual report on the application of the new testing regime, proposing regulatory changes to promote the development of the sector, protection of savings and financial stability.
+This is one of the most innovative projects in the sector and represents an important step forward in the digitalisation of Italy.
+The sandbox allows fintech operators to test innovative solutions, benefiting from a simplified transitional regime and ongoing dialogue with the national competent authorities.
+The latter will publish an annual report on the application of the sandbox, proposing regulatory changes to promote the development of the sector, the protection of savings and financial stability.

 1.3 Which bodies are responsible for enforcing the applicable laws and regulations?
 What powers do they have?